So, what is Original Medicare?

-Medicare Parts A and B are part of the federal government's standard health plan for people age 65 or over, people under 65 with certain disabilities and people of any age with End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant).
+Medicare Parts A and B are also called Original Medicare.
+This part is pretty simple: Medicare is a health insurance program for people age 65 and over, people under the age of 65 with certain disabilities, and people of any age with End-Stage Renal Disease (ESRD).

 - Inpatient hospital stays and skilled nursing facility stays

 - Inpatient care in a religious nonmedical health care institution

 Medicare Part B is medical coverage.
 It covers:

 - Services not covered by Part A, such as physical therapy

 - Some home health care services, in some cases

 While Medicare Parts A and B help to cover some of your healthcare costs, they won’t cover everything (like copayments, coinsurance, and deductibles).
 You may want to complement your Medicare coverage.
 That’s where AARP® Medicare Supplement Insurance Plans, insured by UnitedHealthcare Insurance Company, may be able to help.